RouteLedger/learning-git/README.md

 # learning-git
-Amigoscode course
-This repro was used to lean git from Amigoscode.
+This repo was used to learn git from Amigoscode.